You may be aware that paralegals have a special status in Ontario.

 Fact: You actually have a choice.

-You do need a license if you want to represent clients on your own.
-But you could also opt to become a legal assistant who works under the supervision of a lawyer, in which case no license is required.
+You do need a licence if you want to represent clients on your own.
+But you could also opt to become a legal assistant who works under the supervision of a lawyer, in which case no licence is required.

 Crown attorney and Herzing paralegal instructor Ilya Medovikov says most of his students go the licensing route, but not all.

 “In my current class, about 85% are planning to challenge the licensing exam.
 Many students are aiming to run their own paralegal business.